Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Port Hedland has 68 active public transport stops, all of which are bus stops.
-These stops are served by one route in total, offering 73 weekly passenger trips combined.
-The average distance from residents to the nearest transport stop is 138 meters, indicating excellent accessibility.
+Port Hedland has 68 active public transport stops.
+These are served by bus routes only.
+There is one route in operation, offering a total of 73 weekly passenger trips.

 Frequently Asked Questions - Transport